Sienci-Labs/Resources/gsender/gs-additional-features.md

 ## More

-Check out this video of Chris showing off the **New U**, reviewing some of the new features, and pushing some gSender merch!
+Check out this video of Chris showing off the **New U**, reviewing some of the new features, and pushing some gSender merchandise!

 https://youtu.be/ZJB4KALmEGI